mongodb-js/mongodb-core/docs/reference/content/issues-help.md

 # Issues & Help

-We are lucky to have a vibrant MongoDB Java community with lots of varying experience of using the Java driver.
-We often find the quickest way to get support for general questions is through the [mongodb-user google group](http://groups.google.com/group/mongodb-user) or through [stackoverflow](http://stackoverflow.com/questions/tagged/mongodb+java).
+We are lucky to have a vibrant MongoDB Node.js community with lots of varying experience of using the Node.js driver.
+We often find the quickest way to get support for general questions is through the [mongodb-user google group](http://groups.google.com/group/mongodb-user) or through [stackoverflow](http://stackoverflow.com/questions/tagged/mongodb+nodejs).
 Please also refer to our own [support channels](http://www.mongodb.org/about/support) documentation.

 ## Bugs / Feature Requests

-If you think you’ve found a bug or want to see a new feature in the Java driver, please open a case in our issue management tool, JIRA:
+If you think you’ve found a bug or want to see a new feature in the Node.js driver, please open a case in our issue management tool, JIRA:

 - [Create an account and login](https://jira.mongodb.org).